redchamps/extra-sorting-options/README.md

 # Extra Sorting Options - Magento 2 Extension

+**This repository has been discontinued & extension has been made paid by adding "Bestseller" sorting option.**

+**It's now available here https://redchamps.com/extra-sorting-options-magento-2-extension.html**

 It add below additional sorting options to Magento's category and search pages.

 * Newest